jasp-stats/jasp-desktop/Resources/Help/preferences/prefsresults.md

 Result Preferences
 =========

-Regarding calculation analyses results in JASP you can choose the following options:
+Regarding analyses results in JASP you can choose the following options:
 (All these settings will remain after restarting JASP.)

 ### Display exact p-values

 This is where you specify to use exact p-values or not.
-This means that the result p-value are sometimes showed as scientific notation and otherwise as a rounded value.
+This means that the result p-value is sometimes showed in scientific notation and sometimes as a rounded value.

 ### Fix the number of decimals

-This is where you specify the number of decimals in calculated values that JASP will show in the results pane.
+The represents the number of decimals from a calculated value that JASP will show in the results pane.